Maximin Shares Under Cardinality Constraints: MMS Results under Cardinality Constraints

+The reductions of \cref{thr:normalized,thr:ordered,cor:single-item-reduction}, which can be performed in polynomial-time, let us restrict finding $\alpha$-approximate MMS allocations to normalized ordered instances where each good is worth less than $\alpha$, without loss of generality.
+For such instances, \cref{alg:approx} can be used to find $(|N|/(2|N| - 1))$-approximate MMS allocations, which for any number of agents is at least a $1/2$-approximate MMS allocation.

+The algorithm works in a somewhat similar manner to bag filling algorithms for unconstrained fair allocation \citep[see, e.g.,][]{garg_approximating_2019,ghodsi_fair_2018}, i.e., by incrementally adding goods to (and, in our case, removing goods from) a ``bag,'' or partial bundle, $B$, until $v_i(B) \ge \alpha$ for some agent $i$.
+The major difference is the initial content of the bundle.
+To make sure that a complete feasible allocation is found, the bundle initially contains the $\lfloor |C_h|/n \rfloor$ least-valuable remaining goods in each category $C_h$ (denoted by $C_h^L$).
+This guarantees that the required number of goods is given away from each category.
+The value of the bundle is then incrementally increased, so as to not increase the value by more than $\alpha$ in each step, by exchanging one of the goods in $B$ from some $C_h^L$, for one of the $\lfloor |C_h|/n \rfloor$ most valuable remaining goods in the same category (denoted $C_h^H$).
+To mitigate possible effects of rounding $|C_h|/n$, one additional good may be added from any category where $|C_h| / n > \lfloor |C_h|/n \rfloor$.

-Before proving that the algorithm does indeed find a $1/2$-approx\-imate MMS allocation, we first need a lower bound on the value of the remaining items at any point during the execution of the algorithm.
+Before proving that the algorithm does indeed find a $1/2$-approximate MMS allocation, we first need a lower bound on the value of the remaining goods at any point during the execution of the algorithm.

-\begin{lemma} Let $I = \langle N, M, V, C \rangle$ be a normalized ordered instance of the fair allocation problem under cardinality constraints where all items are worth less than $\mathit{1/2}$.
-Let $n$ denote the number of remaining agents at any point during the execution of \cref{alg:approx}.
-Then each remaining agent assigns a value of at least $n$ to the set of unallocated items at any point during the execution of the algorithm. \end{lemma}
+\begin{lemma} Let $I = \langle N, M, V, C \rangle$ be a normalized ordered instance of the fair allocation problem under cardinality constraints where all goods are worth less than $\alpha$ for some $\alpha \ge 1/2$.
+Let $n$ denote the number of remaining agents at any given point during the execution of \cref{alg:approx}.
+Then each remaining agent assigns a value of at least $|N| - 2(|N| - n)\alpha$ to the set of unallocated goods. \end{lemma}